QueenCee48/QueenCee48/README.md

 My name is Ciera and I am pursuing a BS in Info Tech with a concentration in Digital Media.

-I have been learning Java in my coursework and have briefly touched on Python.
+I have been learning Java, HTML, and CSS in my coursework and have briefly touched on Python.
 Outside of that, I am a digital artist and enjoy playing video games.

 </details>